I-3-10-1.Overview

 NOTE 2:

-In a redetermination, a claimant may appeal a determination or decision regarding whether they were entitled to disability benefits or eligible for supplemental security income as of the date of the original allowance.
-In conjunction with an appeal, an individual may object to an administrative law judge's (ALJ) finding to disregard evidence under the Act.
+In a fraud redetermination, a claimant may appeal a determination or decision regarding whether he or she was entitled to disability benefits or eligible for supplemental security income payments as of the date of the original allowance.
+In conjunction with an appeal, an individual may object to an administrative law judge's (ALJ) finding to disregard evidence under the Social Security Act.

 C. Ex Parte Communications